What's data archiving

 Preparing your data

-To ensure the data model contains the information needed to implement the archive algorithm, it is recommended to add control columns to your entities, to allow enforcing the archive condition(s).
+To ensure the data model contains the information needed to implement the archive algorithm, it's recommended to add control columns to your entities, to allow enforcing the archive condition(s).

 For example, the condition may be to archive all records whose update timestamps exceed the ones defined in a threshold, in days (specified using a site property) or to archive all records based on a boolean control column.